 Literacy

 We firmly believe that literacy is life; communicating and understanding each other are the foundations of progress.
-We strive to equip all students with strong literacy skills to lead them to their full potential.
+We strive to equip all students with strong literacy skills so that they can reach their full potential in school and beyond.

 Students work on their individual areas of challenge and gain confidence in the processes of reading and understanding texts as well as creating their own.
 The extra support gives students time to consolidate and enhance their literacy skills to access the curriculum across all subject areas.